Gabriel Moreno Player Props: Diamondbacks vs. Padres

 Gabriel Moreno At The Plate

-- Moreno has four doubles, a home run and a walk while hitting .278.
+- Moreno is batting .293 with four doubles, a home run and a walk.

 - He has scored a run in two games this season, and had multiple runs in one of those games.